3Controls/tangobox/doc/index.rst

 .. note::

-   Plese keep in mind that you should not rebuild **tangobox-web** image because its configuration is not included in Dockerfile
+   Please keep in mind that you should not rebuild **tangobox-web** image because its configuration is not included in Dockerfile
    (it requires in-container config).